quadrimegistus/the_divine_thought_of_automation/README.md

-# The Divine Thought of Automation
+# The Divine Thought of Automation / Artificial Super Intelligence

 Diagrams and documentation for the genesis of the Divine Thought of Automation.